dorn-haus/ops/README.md

 ## 6️⃣ IPv6-only networking

-Enabling IPv6 tends to work just fine.
-Disabling IPv4 (as much as possible) is when things start to go south.
+While enabling IPv6 works just fine, disabling IPv4 (as much as possible) is when things start to go south.
 There are a surprising number of popular domains, for example, that don't seem to have AAAA records yet. *I know, WTF, right?*